FDX is an advanced blood chemistry blood testing and health reporting system that can only be ordered via a registered health practitioner.

 - Blood samples for FDX Professional tests MUST be centrifuged (see instructions), for more information on centrifuging see here.

-- On completion of the test it is essential for the requisition form to be returned in the completed blood draw kit.
+- On completion of the test it is essential for the Patient Request Form to be returned in the completed blood draw kit.
 Failure to return this will cause £30 admin fee to be levied.

 - If the blood draw centre has no prior arrangements in place with FDX for courier collection then the completed kit must be closed and labelled as per the instruction included (also see here) and taken to a post office for return using the enclosed label.